Bobby Sager

-Robert Sager is an American philanthropist and photographer, best known for founding the Sager Family Traveling Foundation and Roadshow, a charitable organization with initiatives in Rwanda, Bhutan, Afghanistan, Nepal, India, Pakistan, and Palestine.
+Robert Sager is an American philanthropist and photographer, best known for founding the Sager Family Traveling Foundation and Roadshow, a charitable organization with initiatives in Rwanda, Bhutan, Afghanistan, Nepal, India, Pakistan, and Israel.

 Early life

 On Friday, February 5, 1954, Robert "Bobby" Sager was born to Arnold and Barbara Sager in Malden, Massachusetts, a suburb of Boston.
 His father owned a small jewelry business, while his mother was a homemaker who sometimes worked as a small-time activist for local African-American couples having issues renting apartments.
 Mrs. Sager would rent the apartments on behalf of the couples and later take the landlords to court.

 Education

 Despite aspiring to become an actor, Sager pursued business, graduating from Brandeis University in 1976 with a degree in Economics, then going on to obtain a Masters of Public and Private Management from Yale University.
-Later, Babson College would grant him an Honorary Ph.D.

 Business

-In 1985, Sager joined Gordon Brothers Group as a partner and served as their president.
+In 1985, Sager joined Gordon Brothers Group as a partner and became the company's president.
 Between 1985 and his departure from Gordon Brothers in 2000, Sager helped the company grow from a $10 million a year business to a multi-billion dollar business with 20 offices in North America, Europe, and Asia.
 Today Gordon Brothers serves as an international advisory firm with 30 offices across five continents.

-From 2009 to 2017, Sager served as Chairman of the Board for Polaroid, leading the organization to its historic resurgence.

-Sager is also an active member of the Young Presidents' Organization.
+Sager is a member of the Young Presidents' Organization.
 In 2013, Sager was awarded the YPO Hickok Award, its highest honor for a member.
-In 2002, he was awarded the YPO Global Humanitarian Award for creating and leading the President's Action Now Chapter.